- Lawnmaster 20VMWGT – The Only Tool Your Lawn Needs! - November 21, 2023

 There are lots of reasons you may want to grow guar beans at home.
 The upright, bushy plant produces prolific clusters of long, thin bean pods edible when immature.
 Leaves from the guar bean plant are eaten raw and cooked for their nutritional properties and unique flavor.

-Guar cluster bean plants are popular in hot, semi-arid regions.
+Guar cluster bean plants of the Cyamopsis genus are popular in hot, semi-arid regions.
 Still, they will not grow very well in cold, northern areas of the US.

 What are Guar Beans?